 After two decades in the restaurant business, Cathy opened the first Chick-fil-A® restaurant, featuring his chicken sandwich that had been popular with Dwarf House customers.
 The new restaurant was located in an Atlanta shopping mall, which was a new concept at the time.
 Soon Chick-fil-A restaurants were placed in shopping malls throughout the southern and western states, introducing the Chick-fil-A® Chicken Sandwich to a great customer base.

-Today, more than 45,000 young people are employed by Chick-fil-A restaurants, motivated by the promise of a $1,000 Leadership Scholarship for those who demonstrate community service and leadership abilities, as well as the chance to compete with other Chick-fil-A workers for four-year $16,000 scholarships to Berry College, a private institution in Rome, Georgia.
+Cathy built one of the nation's largest family-owned companies as Chick-fil-A exceeded $5 billion in annual sales in 2013.
+Currently, there are more than 1,800 Chick-fil-A restaurants operating in 40 states and Washington, D.C.
+Jobs at Chick-fil-A are sought by young people motivated by the promise of a $1,000 Leadership Scholarship for those who demonstrate community service and leadership abilities, as well as the chance to compete with other Chick-fil-A workers for four-year $16,000 scholarships to Berry College, a private institution in Rome, Georgia.

-A devout Southern Baptist, Cathy has taught Sunday school for 44 years.
+A devout Southern Baptist, Cathy taught Sunday school for 44 years.
 In 1996, he was pleased to receive the Georgia Freedom Award from the Georgia Public Policy Foundation.
 In 1997, he received the Business Statesman of the Year Award from the Harvard Business School Club of Atlanta.
-Active with the Horatio Alger Association, Cathy says, "The work the Association does to promote the educational goals of young people at risk is something I believe in and am honored to be a part of it."
+In 1989, he received the Horatio Alger Association Award, Cathy said, "The work the Association does to promote the educational goals of young people at risk is something I believe in and am honored to be a part of it."

-Cathy says the essential ingredient for success is hard work and commitment.
-"The difference between success and failure is often about five percent more effort," he says.
-"But we start to see miracles take place when we truly commit ourselves."
+Cathy said the essential ingredient for success is hard work and commitment.
+"The difference between success and failure is often about five percent more effort," he said.
+"But we start to see miracles take place when we truly commit ourselves."* Deceased